Theory of Quantum Circuits with Abelian Symmetries: Introduction

 For Abelian symmetries each qudit has a basis in which the action of the symmetry transformations are diagonal, i.e., each basis element has a definite charge (irrep).
 Furthermore, the $n$-fold tensor product of such states defines a basis for the entire system, and since the group is Abelian, each tensor product state also has a definite charge, i.e., is restricted to a single charge sector $\mathcal{H}_\mu$.
 For instance, in the case of U(1) symmetry corresponding to rotations around the z axis of a qubit, this basis is the so-called computational basis $\{|0\rangle,|1\rangle\}^{\otimes n}$.

 Two elements of this global basis belong to the same charge sector $\mathcal{H}_\mu$ if, and only if, they can be converted to each other using a symmetric unitary, which can be interpreted as "charge redistribution" in the system.
-That is, symmetric unitaries act \emph{ transitively} on the basis elements in the same sector $\mathcal{H}_\mu$\footnote{In the above example of U(1) symmetry, the total charge (irrep) is determined by the Hamming weight of the bit string associated to each element of the computational basis.}.
+That is, symmetric unitaries act \emph{ transitively} on the basis elements in the same sector $\mathcal{H}_\mu$\footnote{In the above example of U(1) symmetry, the total charge (irrep) is determined by the Hamming weight of the bit string associated to each element of the computational basis, i.e., the number of 1’s in that element. }.
 On the other hand, in general, $k$-local symmetric unitaries with $k<n$ may not act transitively on such basis elements.
 According to Theorem \ref{Thm4}, if they do act transitively then they are also semi-universal.
-In Sec.\ref{Sec:which} we go one step further and show that a subset of $k$-local symmetric Hamiltonians are semi-universal, if they can achieve transitivity (See corollary \ref{cor9}).
+In Sec. \ref{Sec:which} we go one step further and show that a subset of $k$-local symmetric Hamiltonians are semi-universal, if they can achieve transitivity (See corollary \ref{cor9}).

-These results significantly simplifies the study of semi-universality and universality in Abelian circuits; transitivity over basis elements has a simple (classical) interpretation as the \emph{charge redistribution} in the system and is generally a property that is easier to check .\footnote{It is worth noting that the concept of transitivity can also be defined in classical logic circuits in a similar fashion.
-However, interestingly, in the classical case transitivity does not imply universality} For instance, the semi-universality of 2-local U(1)-invariant unitaries, which was established in \cite{marvian2022restrictions} using a lengthy Lie-algebraic argument specific to U(1) symmetry, can now be simply understood as a consequence of the fact that 2-qubit swap unitaries, which clearly respect the U(1) symmetry, act transitively on bit strings with equal Hamming weights (See Sec.\ref{Sec:Ex}).
+These results significantly simplify the study of semi-universality and universality in Abelian circuits; transitivity over basis elements has a simple (classical) interpretation as the \emph{charge redistribution} in the system and is generally a property that is easier to check.\footnote{It is worth noting that the concept of transitivity can also be defined in classical logic circuits in a similar fashion.
+However, interestingly, in the classical case transitivity does not imply universality. } For instance, the semi-universality of 2-local U(1)-invariant unitaries, which was established in \cite{marvian2022restrictions} using a lengthy Lie-algebraic argument specific to U(1) symmetry, can now be simply understood as a consequence of the fact that 2-qubit swap unitaries, which clearly respect the U(1) symmetry, act transitively on bit strings with equal Hamming weights (See Sec. \ref{Sec:Ex}).

 Remarkably, a very similar argument can now be applied for other Abelian groups.
 For example, in the case of $\mathbb{Z}_2$ subgroup of this U(1) symmetry, a similar argument shows that 2-local unitaries that commute with $\sigma_z\otimes \sigma_z$ are semi-universal.
 More generally, for any finite Abelian group $G$ with order $|G|\ge 2$, $k$-local symmetric unitaries with $k\ge |G|$ are semi-universal, i.e., generate all symmetric unitaries, up to type \textbf{I} constraints (See corollary \ref{cor3}).
 It is also worth noting that, in general, depending on the symmetry and its representation, universality may or may not be achievable with finite $k<n$.
 For instance, in the example of qubit systems with the cyclic group $\mathbb{Z}_p$ symmetry with even $p$, unless $k=n$, $k$-local $\mathbb{Z}_p$-symmetric unitaries are not universal.
 In the case of odd $p$, on the other hand, $k$-local $\mathbb{Z}_p$-symmetric unitaries become universal for $k\ge p \ge 3$ (See table \ref{tab} and section \ref{Sec:Ex}).